gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 The `hasFocus` variable tracks whether the search box is currently in focus.
 When it is, it should display the input field (if not, only the search icon button is visible).

 The `searchClient` variable is [memoized](https://reactjs.org/docs/hooks-reference.html#usememo) to avoid re-creating the Algolia search client when the `Search` component is re-rendered.
-This is important for performance, as the client caches searches to minimise the number of requests made to Algolia.
+This is important for performance, as the client caches searches to minimize the number of requests made to Algolia.

 `StyledSearchRoot` is the root of the whole component.
 The React hook `useClickOutside` provides a callback if the user clicks anywhere else on the page, in which case it should close.